robnagler/robnagler.github.io/_drafts/2022-01-21-Autobiography-of-Malcolm-X.md

 > [k2711] Before the judge entered, I said to one lawyer, "We seem to be
 > getting sentenced because of those girls."
 He got red from the neck up
 > and shuffled his papers: "You had no business with white girls!"
+>
-Later,
+> Later,
 > when I had learned the full truth about the white man, I reflected many
 > times that the average burglary sentence for a first offender, as we all
 > were, was about two years.
 But we weren't going to get the average--not
-> for our crime.
+> for __our__ crime.

 > [k2717] But people are always speculating--why am I as I am?
 To
 > understand that of any person, his whole life, from birth, must be
 > reviewed.
 All of our experiences fuse into our personality.
 Everything
 > that ever happened to us is an ingredient.

 > [k2735] I got ten years.
+>
-The girls got one to five years, in the Women's
+> The girls got one to five years, in the Women's
 > Reformatory at Framingham, Massachusetts.
 >
-> FIXME
-> > [k2737] This was in February, 1946.
+> This was in February, 1946.
 I wasn't quite twenty-one.
 I had
 > not even started shaving.
+>
-They took Shorty and me, handcuffed together,
+> They took Shorty and me, handcuffed together,
 > to the Charlestown State Prison.

 > [k2758] With some money sent by Ella, I was finally able to buy stuff for